TomeksGitRepo/semestrIVLinuxFolderScanner/README.md

-check if folder is in destination if it isnt remove
+Program is crashing when folder is removed from source